 Toric lens implants are astigmatism-correcting IOLs designed with a specific shape that counterbalances the corneal curvature imperfection that creates astigmatism in the first place.
 Toric IOLs refocus light rays as they pass through the lens.
 The result is a near-perfect and long-lasting correction of astigmatism, along with a complete restoration of distance vision.
 This lens is a wonderful option for anyone over 50 who has pre-existing astigmatism.

-Dr. David Wallace is a highly skilled lens implant surgeon.
-He has treated thousands of Los Angeles cataract patients.
+Dr. Amir Moarefi is a highly skilled lens implant surgeon.
 He has treated many cataract patients, as well as those seeking clear lens replacements.